-History has many secrets buried inside of her, many love stories yet to be discovered.
+History has many secrets buried inside of her, many love stories yet to be discovered one of those is Mandodari Sita and Ravana Love Story.
 Let’s dig into the soil of history and uncover one such beautiful story of unconditional Mandodari Sita and Ravana love story which has somehow managed escape our attention.

 Let’s dive into Ramayana.
 I know what you are thinking, there is just one beautiful love story in Ramayana – Sita and her Maryada Purushottam Ram.
 But, here my friend, you are wrong.
 Ramayana also depicts the deep-seated, unconditional and loyal love which Mandodari had for Ravan and Sita and Ravana love.

 The story begins when Ravan, the powerful king of Lanka, pays a visit to Mayasur, the father of Mandodari.
 During his stay, he sees Mandodari and is instantly struck by her stunning beauty.

 Mandodari was beautiful indeed and a devotee of Lord Shiva just like Ravan.
 And this common interest attracted him towards Mandodari.
 He wanted to marry Mandodari any how- by hook or by crook.

 Following her father’s denial to the marriage, when Ravan threatened to destroy Mayasur’s kingdom, Mandodari stepped up and saved the honour of her father and her kingdom.